PenguLoader/PenguLoader/API_DOCS.md

 ### `DataStore.set(key, value)` [function]

 Call this function to store your data with a given key.
-- `key` [required] Keys should be string or number.
+- `key` [required] Keys should be a string or number.
-- `value` [require] Value may be string, number, boolean, null or collection like array and object.
-Actually, it will be stored as JSON format, so any value like function and runtime object are ignored.
+- `value` [require] Value may be a string, number, boolean, null, or a collection like array and object.
+It will be stored as JSON format, so any value like function and runtime object are ignored.

 Example:
 ```js